-- Whether you use a type map or use alternative (non-standard) public static final fields to specify mappings, you must be consistent in your approach.
+- Whether you use a type map or use alternative (nonstandard) public static final fields to specify mappings, you must be consistent in your approach.
 Either use a type map that specifies all relevant mappings so that you do not require the public static final fields, or do not use a type map at all and specify all mappings through the public static final fields. - SQLData, unlike ORAData, is for mapping structured object types only.
 It is not for object references, collections or arrays, or any other SQL types.
-If you are not using ORAData, then your only choices for mapping object references and collections are the weak java.sql.Ref and java.sql.Array types, respectively, or oracle.sql.REF and oracle.sql.ARRAY. - SQLData implementations require a Java Development Kit (JDK) 1.2.x or later environment. - When specifying the mapping from a SQL type to a Java type, if the SQL type was declared in a case-sensitive way, then you must specify the SQL name exactly as it was declared, such as CaseSensitive or SCOTT.
+If you are not using ORAData, then your only choices for mapping object references and collections are the weak java.sql.Ref and java.sql.Array types, respectively, or oracle.sql.REF and oracle.sql.ARRAY. - When specifying the mapping from a SQL type to a Java type, if the SQL type was declared in a case-sensitive way, then you must specify the SQL name exactly as it was declared, such as CaseSensitive or SCOTT.
 CaseSensitive.
 Note that this differs from usage in a JPublisher input file, where the case-sensitive name must also appear in quotes.
 If you did not declare the SQL type in a case-sensitive way, then you must specify the SQL name in all uppercase, such as ADDRESS or SCOTT.ADDRESS.